 While doctors and nurses are human, they hold a greater responsibility and accountability—not just figuratively, but legally.
 When medical professionals make mistakes, it can have dire consequences, so they are legally required to follow rules and regulations in prescribing medications and treating patients.
 This is called a “standard of care.”
 When this standard of care is breached, and someone is seriously harmed, the medical provider can be held financially responsible in a medical malpractice lawsuit.

 These cases can be extremely complex, and hospitals usually have strong legal representation.
 But we at Bottlinger Law L.L.C. have experience with medical malpractice.
 We understand the intricacies and have the knowledge of what is needed to establish negligence.
-If you have questions about a recent hospital incident, feel free to contact us at (402) 505-8234.
+If you have questions about a recent hospital incident, feel free to contact a pediatric medical malpractice attorney at (402) 505-8234.

 Our legal team is ready to help.
 Please fill out the form below to set up a free consultation with attorney Jason Bottlinger.